You are currently viewing How to Insulate An Old House: What to Know

 Step 3: Choose the Right Insulation Material

 Select insulation based on the needs of each area, budget, and compatibility with the house’s structure.
-In many cases, your choices may be confined to spray foam or blown-in insulation as it may be difficult to access some areas with standing walls and structures.
+In many cases, your choices may be confined to spray foam or blown-in insulation, as it may be difficult to access some areas with standing walls and structures.

 Step 4: Start Insulating Your Highest Need Areas

-While many people tend to start insulating interior walls and flooring for greater comfort, the most sizable difference will be made starting in your attic.
+While many people tend to start insulating interior walls and flooring for greater comfort, the most significant difference will be made starting in your attic.
 Since heat rises, insulating your attic will trap more warm air during the winter and allow your HVAC system to work less hard to heat your home.

 Step 5: Find the Right Contractor